-The artist made The Big Coverup: white with blue stripe in 2003 and first exhibited the artwork in 2005 in Store 5 is … ? at Anna Schwartz Gallery (cur.
-Deborah Hennessy), Melbourne.
+GH made The Big Coverup: white with blue stripe in 2003 and included the artwork in But is it art? at the The Cross Art Projects, Sydney, in 2003.
 The Big Coverup: white with blue stripe is a standalone artwork.
-The artwork's medium is Watercolour and lead pencil on paper; vinyl; primed canvas, and comprises of component/s measuring, overall, 205 x 321 x 10.
+The artwork's medium includes Watercolour and lead pencil on paper; vinyl; primed canvas, measuring, overall, 205 x 321 x 10.

 ENCYCLOPAEDIA OF INVISIBLE ART